VG Magdeburg - 1 A 217/22 MD

 Initial Contributor: la

-A court held that if the controller does not comply with the legal obligations regarding cold calling this fact has to be taken into account for the balancing test under Article 6(1)(f) GDPR.
-The court confirmed the DPA's decision that this balancing test turned out against the data processing by the controller, thus the processing was deemed unlawful.
+A court held that if a controller does not comply with the legal obligations regarding cold calling this fact has to be taken into account for the balancing test under Article 6(1)(f) GDPR.
+The court confirmed that this balancing test turned out against the controller, thus the processing was unlawful.

 English Summary